 Older drivers are also much more likely to drive outdated vehicles that lack many of the auto safety features that are responsible for reducing accident rates.
 This might continue to place them at a higher risk of accidents.
 The researchers believe that when more senior drivers begin to adopt the latest auto safety technologies, the overall accident rates involving drivers above the age of 70 might actually reduce further.

 Advanced auto technologies such as lane departure warning systems and forward collision warning systems, for instance, could actually help with many of the driving challenges that older drivers face.
 Lane departure warning systems, for instance, can help prevent accidents caused by drowsy or fatigued driving, while forward collision warning systems can actually help minimize the types of accidents caused by a senior driver’s inability to react in time to avoid an accident.

 The benefits of auto safety technologies can definitely go a long way in keeping senior drivers safer.
 If you are a senior above the age of 70, make sure that you get your eyesight checked at least twice in a year.
 Maintain optimum physical health, and avoid driving during certain times, including at night, when the lighting conditions may make it riskier for you to be out on the roads.

-The Atlanta car accident attorneys at the Katz Law Firm represent persons injured in car accidents in the metro Atlanta region and across Georgia.
+The Atlanta car accident attorneys at the Katz Personal Injury Lawyers represent persons injured in car accidents in the metro Atlanta region and across Georgia.
 If you or a loved one have been injured in a car accident caused due to another motorist’s negligence, talk to an attorney at our firm and discuss your legal options for a claim.
 You could be eligible for compensation that includes medical costs, lost income and other types of damages.